 9.5 6 Back Up Files With File History

 File History in Windows 10 and 11 is a built-in feature designed to automatically back up versions of your files so you can recover them if they are lost or damaged.
-Think of it as your personal time machine for documents, music, pictures, videos, and desktop items.
+Which means think of it as your personal time machine for documents, music, pictures, videos, and desktop items.
 By creating incremental backups, File History minimizes the impact on your system's performance while providing comprehensive protection against data loss.
-This comprehensive guide will walk you through the ins and outs of using File History, ensuring your valuable data remains safe and recoverable.
+This full breakdown will walk you through the ins and outs of using File History, ensuring your valuable data remains safe and recoverable.

 Understanding the Basics of File History

 File History operates by creating copies of your files on an external drive or network location.
-When changes are made to a file, File History recognizes these changes and saves a new version.
+Day to day, when changes are made to a file, File History recognizes these changes and saves a new version.
 Over time, it builds a history of your files, allowing you to revert to previous versions if needed.
 This system is particularly useful for combating accidental deletions, file corruption, or even ransomware attacks.

 What File History Backs Up